redhat-openstack/website/source/uncategorized/rdo-test-day-icehouse-milestone-3.html.md

 You'll want a fresh install with latest updates installed.
 (Fresh so that there's no hard-to-reproduce interactions with other things.)

+Users running fedora 20 should ensure the following prior to a packstack install.

+*   mariadb-server is running and can be restarted
+*   package python-pycadf is installed
+*   package deltarpm is installed
+*   selinux in permissive

 ## How To Test

     sudo yum install http://rdo.fedorapeople.org/openstack-icehouse/rdo-release-icehouse.rpm